aspose-words-cloud/aspose-words-cloud-dotnet/README.md

 - Add & remove watermarks and protection.
 - Read & write access to Document Object Model.

+## Enhancements in Version 20.6

+- Added new methods:
+  - DeleteAllParagraphTabStopsWithoutNodePath
+  - DeleteParagraphTabStopWithoutNodePath
+  - GetParagraphTabStopsWithoutNodePath
+  - InsertOrUpdateParagraphTabStopWithoutNodePath
+  - InsertParagraphWithoutNodePath
+  - UpdateParagraphFormatWithoutNodePath
+  - UpdateParagraphListFormatWithoutNodePath
+  - DeleteParagraphListFormatWithoutNodePath
+- DrawingObject related methods have been changed body content.
+Special request classes are introduced instead of strings.
+- InsertOrUpdateParagraphTabStop, DeleteParagraphTabStop methods have been changed parameter order
+- OoxmlSaveOptionsData.CompressionLevel property has been added

 ## Enhancements in Version 20.5

 - Added methods to work with Word document lists